lkiesow/leihs-wiki/Home.md

 If you are having troubles with the deployment, setting up the development environment or encounter bugs, please **first take a look at our existing [issue list](https://github.com/leihs/leihs/issues)**.
 If you can't find an answer to your problem or question, then kindly make a new issue.
 We will occasionally take a look at it, while we don't guarantee any particular response time from our side.

+In case of our inability to support you, we encourage you or your organization to **find a suitable partner to support you**.
+Some information in regards to this is found [here](https://github.com/leihs/leihs/wiki/Commercial-support).

+**We at ZHdK do not feel obliged in any way to offer any kind of free support**.
+We may or may not answer to your concerns depending on our load and other factors.

 # leihs Blog

 Presently not maintained anymore, but some old useful information may be find [there](https://blog.zhdk.ch/leihs).